GatorGauge/GatorGauge/README.md

 ## Features

 GatorGauge is a fully featured program.
-Upon running a help menu will be provided for user convienience.
+Upon running, a command menu will be provided for user convienience.
 GatorGauge allows users to download and analyze all labs, reflections, and practicals or select sets, including a specific student's work or specific labs, parcticals, and/or reflections.
 The analyzed information is displayed for users in an eary to read visual graph.

-### Help Menu
+### Command Menu

-Help commands include:
+The commands are listed and explained above - under "REPL commands".

 ### Repository Selection